lordofkillz/DarkFusion/README.md

 **NOT OPTIONAL**: Download the SAM folder for Grounding DINO and SAM weights.
 This complete folder can be obtained from the following source: [SAM Folder Google Drive](https://drive.google.com/file/d/1Tux3ncgLcCagQ0N3cC25XP4O_UwsjXbP/view?usp=sharing).
 Extract it to `c:/darkfusion/ultradarkfusion` or you will need to change the source code.

-**OPTIONAL** download my weights folder collection of mscoco pretrained .weights, .cfg and .pt its (https://drive.google.com/file/d/1hMwNzGi2DnA19SbQdoA0OXCYzk8LwOPP/view?usp=sharing).
+**OPTIONAL** Download my weights folder collection of mscoco pretrained .weights, .cfg and .pt its (https://drive.google.com/file/d/1hMwNzGi2DnA19SbQdoA0OXCYzk8LwOPP/view?usp=sharing).

 ## Anaconda Setup for UltraDarkFusion